aldrin/git-changelog/README.md

   the new request parameter.
 ```

 They're both the same but the latter tags *user visible* changes diligently.
-The tool picks up these
+Later, the tool picks
-tags, aggregates similar tags (e.g. breaking changes) together, orders them, and gives you a report
+up these tags, aggregates similar tags (e.g. breaking changes) across commits, orders them, and
-that you can share with users.
+gives you a report that you can share, as is, with users.
+Or, you can use the output as the starting
+draft, make editorial changes and then share it.
+Either way, it saves you some time.

-Of course, you don't need to do this for **every** commit (`git commit -m` is perfectly fine, where
+Of course, you don't need to tag **every** commit (`git commit -m` is perfectly fine, where you
-you think it is).
+think it is).
 You just need to tag the changes you want your users to know about.
-If configured,
-even the tags optional and you're free to tag as much or as little as you see useful.
+The quality of the
+tool output depends on the quality of *your* input.

 ## Generate reports

+When `git-changelog` is on the path, `git changelog` works just like `git log` and takes the same
-To generate report you specify a [commit range] and the tool looks for all commits in the range and
+arguments.
+Concretely, it takes a [commit range] and looks for all commits in that range and uses
-uses the ones with the tags (ignoring others that don't) to generate a report.
+the tags it finds to generate a report.
+Simple. :)

 ```bash
 > git changelog -h